USAJOBS/help-center/faq/application/process.md

 Read the **How to Apply** section of the job announcement before starting your application.
 Click **Apply** to [start your application](../../../how-to/application/)—we’ll walk you through a five-step process where you’ll attach a resume and any required documents.

-During the application process you can review, edit, delete and update your information.
+During the application process you can review, edit, and delete your information.
 We’ll automatically save your progress as you go, so you won’t lose any changes.
 [Learn how to create an application](../../../how-to/application/).

 ## 6. Submit application to agency